 Ottsville home prices are not only among the most expensive in Pennsylvania, but Ottsville real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ottsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ottsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ottsville is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Ottsville who work in business and financial occupations (11.93%), sales jobs (10.90%), and management occupations (9.02%).

 Of important note, Ottsville is also a town of artists.
 Ottsville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ottsville’s character.